Debt consolidation allows you to place all your debt into one location so that you can make one large payment every month.

 A home-equity loan is sometimes referred to as a second mortgage and involves borrowing money against your home.
 In effect, you use your home as collateral.
 If the market price of your home is above what you owe on your mortgage, you will have equity.
 A 401(k) loan also involves borrowing money against your own assets, though in this case you are using your retirement funds as collateral.

 You may need the help of a professional if you fall into a debt spiral.
-A debt relief program will work with you to create a plan of action and find the best solution.
+A debt relief program will work with you to create a plan of action and find a better solution.
 It will help you keep track of what you owe and give you goals.

 Financial advisors may also negotiate with your lender to reach a settlement on your debt.
 To get to this point, you must make direct deposits each month to a savings account.
 This money gives you leverage in the negotiation process.

 Ultimately, the only way to truly become debt-free is to make monthly payments in a diligent and consistent manner.
-Do your best to meet payment deadlines and pay more than the minimum requirements each month.
+Try to meet payment deadlines and pay more than the minimum requirements each month.

 Additionally, you may consider establishing automatic payments through your bank account or setting aside a certain amount of money from each paycheck for debt payments.
 If you stop increasing your debt, you will prevent yourself from spiraling and may create a feasible plan.